telcirion/odin/README.md

 within the domain.)

-This framework facilitates the above pattern by providing the presented concepts with interfaces, implementation and some some glue to tie it all together.
+This framework facilitates the above pattern by providing the presented concepts with interfaces, implementation and some glue to tie it all together.

 # What's in a name
 Every framework needs a name.
 Something cool, mythical and easy to remember.
 There are probably way more projects that